S. Preston Ricardo

-For over 25 years, Preston Ricardo has helped his corporate and individual clients navigate complex business disputes by tackling each engagement with a combination of fierce advocacy and pragmatic counsel that he carefully tailors to best achieve his clients’ goals.
-Preston has obtained successful outcomes – at trial, through motion practice, and by hard-fought negotiations – in matters that have spanned a wide array of industries, including private equity, financial services, manufacturing, technology, hospitality, and brand licensing and operations.
+For over 25 years, Preston has helped his corporate and individual clients navigate complex business disputes by tackling each engagement with a combination of fierce advocacy and pragmatic counsel that he carefully tailors to best achieve his clients’ goals.
+Preston has obtained successful outcomes – at trial, through motion practice, and by hard-fought negotiations – in matters that have spanned a wide array of industries, including private equity, financial services, manufacturing, technology, insurance broking, accounting, hospitality, and brand licensing and operations.

 Preston devotes a significant part of his practice to matters involving contract and post-closing acquisition disputes; shareholder, partnership, and joint venture disputes; business torts; complex fraud; and unfair competition.
 As Chair of the firm’s Non-Compete & Trade Secrets practice, Preston also has extensive experience counseling and representing employers and employees in industries of all types concerning post-employment restrictive covenants and trade secrets, and regularly assists his clients with these matters.

 Preston embraces a long-term approach to his client relationships and to seeking practical solutions in a cost-effective manner.
 Based on this commitment and his breadth of commercial experience, Preston’s clients turn to him time and again for counsel in controversies of all sizes across an extremely diverse set of matters, as shown by his representative engagements.

 - Lead counsel for the National Restaurant Association in a Constitutional and State law challenge to New York City Board of Health’s adoption of a first-of-its-kind law requiring chain restaurants to post sodium warning labels on menus.